forrestcasey/Election_Analysis/README.md

  4. The total number of votes each candidate won
  5. The winner of the election based on popular vote

+The purpose is to count, collect & summarize the data in the csv file into a logical and concise format in order to read the results of the election.

 ## Results

 The analysis of the election shows that: